FindMySchool LogoFindMySchool

 The ethos is built around the "6Xtra" programme and a commitment to wider personal development.
 It is not an exam factory.
 There is a genuine effort to cultivate "employability" alongside grades, with the college explicitly targeting skills like resilience and communication.
 The student body is diverse, drawing from high schools across Blackpool, Poulton, Lytham, and beyond.
 This mix is a key part of the character; for many students, joining the college is their first opportunity to widen their social circle beyond their local postcode.

 The college is the highest-ranked provider for A-level outcomes in Blackpool, holding the number one local ranking.
-In the national context, performance sits in line with the middle 35% of schools and colleges in England (national typical band).
+In the national context, it ranks 1,380th overall and 1,453rd for academic A-level outcomes among schools and colleges in England.

-In 2024, 42.7% of A-level grades were A*-B. While this is slightly below the England average of 47.2%, it represents a solid performance given the college's comprehensive intake and large cohort.
-The top grades are present, with 4.4% of entries achieving A*.
+In 2025, 40% of A-level grades were A*-B. That represents a solid performance given the college's comprehensive intake and large cohort.
+The highest A* grades are limited in the current figures, while A grades account for 10% of entries.

 England ranks and key metrics (where available)